xsf/xmpp-providers-website/README.md

 1. The filtered lists are provided by https://invent.kde.org/melvo/xmpp-providers
 1. The lists are fetched and the website is built by https://github.com/xsf/xmpp-providers-website (every 12 hours)
-1. The built website is deployed by the server on xmpp.net
+1. The website is deployed by the server on xmpp.net (every 24 hours)

 ## Theme development